-The Bombay Natural History Society (BNHS) in association with Bird Count India (BCI) announces the first coordinated global Indian Skimmer Count.
+After the successful first phase of the Indian Skimmer Count (conducted on 19-20 Dec 2020), the Bombay Natural History Society in association with Bird Count India announces the second phase of the coordinated global Indian Skimmer Count.
+This second phase will be conducted on 30-31 January 2021.
 This is an initiative to fill the knowledge gap about the Indian Skimmer population.
-This count will be conducted in two phases.
-The first phase will be conducted on 19th – 20th December 2020, and the second phase in January 2021.
-Participants are encouraged to visit any of the short-listed sites or other potential sites of their choice where Indian Skimmers are likely to be recorded on the count dates.
+Like the first phase, participants are encouraged to visit any of the short-listed sites or other potential sites of their choice where Indian Skimmers are likely to be recorded on the count dates.

 HOW TO PARTICIPATE IN THE INDIAN SKIMMER COUNT

 - Visit any of the short-listed sites from here or any other sites of your choosing either 30th January, 31st January or both